hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

     {{ site.url }}/articles/images/2021-06-14-deep-metric-learning-survey/arcface_network_arch.png
 {% endcapture %}
 {% capture imcaption_net_gem_af %}
-  Fig 13: The variants of this architecture were used by all teams in top 100.
+  Fig 13: The variants of this architecture were used by all teams in the top 100.
 {% endcapture %}
 {% include gallery images=imblock_net_gem_af cols=1 caption=imcaption_net_gem_af%}

 - Class imbalance was resolved by [1st place (retrieval)][glret2020_1st_place] using a weighted cross-entropy on top of ArcFace.
 [5th place (retrieval)][glret2020_5th_place] proposed another approach, using Focal Loss with Label Smoothing on top of ArcFace.
 - It seems like, without sophisticated post-processing, vanilla [ArcFace](#arcface) alone was not enough to achieve high leaderboard standing.
-Top teams in Recognition track (i.e. [2nd place][glrec2020_2nd_place] and [7th place][glrec2020_7th_place]) additionally relied local feature matching with [SuperPoint][superpoint] + [SuperGlue][superglue], which is a State-of-the-Art combo in feature matching.
+Top teams in the Recognition track (i.e. [2nd place][glrec2020_2nd_place] and [7th place][glrec2020_7th_place]) additionally relied on local feature matching with [SuperPoint][superpoint] + [SuperGlue][superglue], which is a State-of-the-Art combo in feature matching.
 - Funny, but everyone tried Dynamic AdaCos [(Zhang et al. 2019)][adacos_paper] because the results in the published paper were extremely promising.
 But nobody managed to make that work.

 It seems to me that after this competition, the list of methods above became a standard for Metric Learning competitions on Kaggle platform.